-Created by Paul Norris and Mort Weisinger, the Golden Age Aquaman was quite different from the hero we know today.
+Created by Paul Norris and Mort Weisinger, Aquaman from the Golden Age was quite different from the hero we know today.
 First, this version of the character – known today as the Aquaman of Earth-2 – was not a true denizen of Atlantis.
-He was the human son of a scientist and undersea explorer who discovered the ancient city of Atlantis and dedicated his life to discovering all its secrets.
-As he built himself a house here, he taught his son how to survive and breathe underwater and how to use all the power of the sea to make him strong and swift. and he was erased from existence with Crisis on Infinite Earths.
+He had no particular powers.
+His father was a scientist and undersea explorer who discovered the ancient city of Atlantis.
+He taught his son how to survive and breathe underwater, and how to use all the power of the sea to make him strong and swift.
+Then, he was erased from existence with Crisis on Infinite Earths.

-Though revised a few times since then, Aquaman’s origin story was updated to make him Arthur Curry, half Atlantean, half-human, and undersea royalty.
-Throughout the years since his debut and his gained popularity from his 1960s animated appearances, DC worked at making Aquaman more powerful and edgier, but failed to give him a more defined role and purpose, not knowing really what to do with the character in the (very) long run.
+His origin story has been revised a few times since then.
+He is now known as Arthur Curry, half Atlantean, half-human, and undersea royalty.
+Since his debut and his gained popularity from his 1960s animated appearances, DC worked at making Aquaman more powerful and edgier, but failed to give him a more defined role and purpose.
+For a very long time, DC Comics didn’t know what to do with the character.

-If Aquaman was more of a joke for some people, the character had lived some great, strange, colorful, and exciting adventures, gaining a devoted fanbase, and more recently more respect as one of the top-tier DC superheroes.
+If Aquaman is more of a joke for some people, the character has lived some great, strange, colorful, and exciting adventures.
+He has gained a devoted fan base and the respect that he is due as one of the top-tier DC superheroes.
 Long live the King!

 - Aquaman: A Celebration of 75 Years.